Rethinking Genomic Modeling Through Optical Character Recognition

 Fig.~\ref{fig:overview} summarizes our pipeline.
 We recast DNA sequence modeling as a document understanding problem.
 Given a genomic sequence $S=(s_1,\dots,s_N)$ of length $N$, where each $s_i\in\{A,C,G,T,N\}$, we render it into a structured multi-page DNA document $\mathcal{D}(S)$ consisting of $P$ pages:

 where $p$ indexes the pages, $\mathrm{page}_p\in\mathbb{R}^{H\times W\times 3}$, and $\mathcal{B}^{(p)}$ denotes bounding boxes of DNA intervals on page $p$ (see Section~\ref{sec:rendering}).
 To support coordinate-indexed reasoning, we define an interval-to-region mapping $\Phi:(i,j)\mapsto b_{ij}$ and inverse region-to-interval mapping $\Phi^{-1}$.
 Each region is represented as a bounding box $b_{ij}=[img\_id,x_1,y_1,x_2,y_2]$, with $img\_id\in\{0,\dots,P-1\}$ indicating the page index and $(x_1,y_1,x_2,y_2)$ specified in the original page pixel coordinates. $0 \le i < j < N$ defines a contiguous interval in $\mathcal{S}$; $b_{ij}$ is extracted from the dense annotations $\{\mathcal{B}^{(p)}\}$ in DNA document $D$.
 Based on $\Phi$ and $\{\mathcal{B}^{(p)}\}$, we instantiate prompts $q\in\mathcal{Q}$ for six OCR-style tasks spanning four genomic primitives (recognition, grounding, retrieval, completion; see Section~\ref{sec:pretraining_tasks}).
 To understand $D$, we pretrain a visual encoder $E_\theta$ and a document decoder $G_\psi$ with prompt-conditioned document supervision: the encoder takes only the page images and produces visual tokens $Z=E_\theta(\{\mathrm{page}_p\})$, and the decoder generates task outputs $\hat{Y}=G_\psi(Z,q)$ (see Section~\ref{sec:model}).
 This shifts learning from global sequence-token prediction to prompt-driven region supervision over a spatially indexed genome.
 After pretraining, we reuse the pretrained encoder as a general-purpose representation extractor and attach a lightweight MLP head $g_\phi$ for downstream prediction, i.e., $\hat{y}=g_\phi(E_\theta(\{\mathrm{page}_p\}))$, with pretraining and downstream training details described in Section~\ref{sec:training}.
-Notably, the document decoder is used only during pretraining to induce rich, compressible representations, while downstream tasks use simple heads, enabling efficient adaptation and clean assessment of representation quality.